 Joe Andrieu – A key contributor to the W3C Verifiable Claims Working Group, Andrieu’s expertise lies in developing standards for decentralized digital identity, ensuring that systems built on these standards are interoperable.

-Elizabeth M. Renieris – As the founder of the Hackylawyer, a focused on and policy , Renieris offers critical insights into the legal, , and social implications of decentralized identity systems.
+Elizabeth M. Renieris – As the founder of the Hackylawyer, a consultancy focused on law and policy engineering, Renieris offers critical insights into the legal, ethical, and social implications of decentralized identity systems.

 Kim Cameron – Recognized as the architect of identity at Microsoft, Cameron’s “Laws of Identity” have been foundational in the field.
 He’s been instrumental in shifting the discourse towards decentralized and user-centric identity systems.